sanskrit/raw_etexts_english/blogs/manasataramgini/2008-10-19_actions-of-the-vairi-s-2.md

 +++
-title = "Actions of the vairi-sxa02"
+title = "Actions of the vairi-s 2"

 +++
 Yesterday, the grAhin, which had been kept at bay for a day came back to